Participation Costs for a Scout in Troop 365

 - Join locally - We recommend you come visit our troop for a couple of weeks (for free), so that we can walk you through the joining process.
 We will also work with you on the payment of fees.

-- Join online - While it is possible to join online through the Be A Scout page, it does not fully explain the local troop costs.
-At certain times during the year, it also asks you to prepay some fees.
+- Join online - While it is possible to join online through the Be A Scout page, it does not fully explain the joining process or financial assistance available.

 Regardless of how you choose to join, we look forward to meeting you and your scout!
 We meet Tuesdays at 7:00 pm at Knightdale United Methodist Church.
 Parent attendance at meetings is optional.